 During the last day of her visit, on May 10, the Princess visited a technical vocational training for vocational education.
 Princess Maxima also attended a lecture with students (15-18 years) about the importance of financial education.

 In the afternoon Princess Maxima met the former Brazilian President Luiz Inácio Lula da Silva to discuss about a better access to financial services.

 Crown Princess Maxima since September 2009 is special advocate of the Secretary-General of the United Nations, Ban Ki-Moon.
-Since June 2011, Princess Máxima is the honorary chair of the G20 ‘Global Partnership for Financial Inclusion (GPFI).Filed under Dutch Royals
+Since June 2011, Princess Máxima is the honorary chair of the G20 ‘Global Partnership for Financial Inclusion (GPFI).Filed under The Netherlands

-Tagged Ban Ki-Moon, Brazil, Microfinance, President da Silva, Queen Máxima, United Nations, Working Visit.
+Tagged Ban Ki-Moon, Brazil, Microfinance, President da Silva of Brazil, Queen Máxima of the Netherlands, United Nations, Working Visit.